Here's How Your Trade Lordstown Motors Corp. (RIDE) Aggressively Right Now

 R. F. Lafferty, on the other hand, stated in their research note that they expect to see RIDE reach a price target of $7, previously predicting the price at $3.
 The rating they have provided for RIDE stocks is “Hold” according to the report published on November 12th, 2021.

-Volatility was left at 8.50%, however, over the last 30 days, the volatility rate increased by 6.48%, as shares surge +24.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.44% lower at present.
+Volatility was left at 8.18%, however, over the last 30 days, the volatility rate increased by 7.18%, as shares surge +9.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +35.76% upper at present.

 Insider Trading